-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2010, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2010 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores Number submitting SAT scores C9 Percent submitting ACT scores 88% Number submitting ACT scores 3368
+C9 Percent submitting SAT scores 29% Number submitting SAT scores 937 C9 Percent submitting ACT scores 79% Number submitting ACT scores 2592

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading
+C9 SAT Evidence-Based Reading

+and Writing 510 610

-C9 SAT Math
+C9 SAT Math 510 630

-SAT Writing

-SAT Essay

-C9 ACT Composite 19 25
+C9 ACT Composite 20 26

-C9 ACT Math 17 25
+C9 ACT Math 19 27

-C9 ACT English 18 25

-C9 ACT Writing
+C9 ACT English 19 25 C9 ACT Writing 20.5 24